ibm-granite/.github/profile/README.md

-# IBM ❤️ Open-Source AI
+# IBM ❤️ Open Source AI

 IBM is building enterprise-focused foundation models to drive the future of business.
 The Granite family of foundation models span a variety of modalities, including language, code, and other modalities, such as time series.